Working together for Dufry’s success. WorldClass.WorldWide.

 Anti-discrimination, diversity and ensuring equal opportunities are and have always been important social and corporate issues for Dufry across all locations, especially (but not exclusively) in developing countries.
 Many locations in which the Group operates still pose challenges to guarantee equality.
 We monitor those countries closely to ensure we provide equal opportunities to all our staff.

 We assess the remuneration structure of our employees on a regular basis to make sure there is no discrimination related to any kind of diversity.
-In this context, we also proactively engage with our women employees in an internal forum – Women@ Dufry – where we discuss today’s challenges of women at the work place in order to make sure that our female employees can fully develop their potential and career opportunities within the company.
-The forum is attended by selected female representatives of the company, HR management and is sponsored by the CEO.
+In this context, we also proactively engage in an internal forum – Women@ Dufry – where we address today’s challenges for women in their work place in order to make sure that our female employees can fully develop their potential and career opportunities within the company.
+The forum is represented by selected female executives of the company and HR management and is sponsored by the CEO.

 Freedom of Association and Collective Bargaining